mayasharma2110/Keep-Riding/README.md

 ## Online validation

+* I checked the website on chrome, microsoft edge and internet explorer browsers.
 * Used chrome developer tools and responsinator.com to check responsiveness on mobile, tablet and laptop devices.
+I also checked the website on my 15 inch laptop, 20 inch monitor and sony smartphone.
 * Used validator.w3.org to validate html and css code.

 * lighthouse in chrome dev tools for performance and accessibility